aregsar/riverbed/Readme.md

 Prerequisites:

-1-You have a flask appplication committed to a local git repository(Part A) 2-You have the heroku cli installed
+- You have a flask appplication committed to a local git repository(Part A)
+- You have the heroku cli installed
-3-you have the heroku pipelines pluging installed heroku plugins:install heroku-pipelines
+- you have the heroku pipelines pluging installed
+-

+heroku plugins:install heroku-pipelines